-Here’s what UW coach Chris Petersen said in his Eastern Washington Week press conference
+Here’s what UW coach Chris Petersen said in his Eastern Washington Week news conference

 What about with your running backs?
 They have their strengths as well.

 “Yeah, that’s not different.
-We’re not calling different run plays because of who we have back there, in terms of not having Miles (Gaskin).
+We’re not calling different run plays because of who we have back there, in terms of not having Myles (Gaskin).
 He was just always so good.
 If things weren’t blocked exactly how they should be, he was probably going to get some extra yards.”

 Any changes in preparation with your quarterback being a new guy than the guy who started the last four years?